Bronx Opera House: 1918–1919

 The Bronx Opera House starts to experiment with ticket price increases.
 "Going Up" opens March 17 to a new scale of matinees: 25 cents to 75 cents; evenings: 25 cents to $1.50.

-Offering for the 1918-1919 season:

 1919–1920

 At the start of the season, the Riviera at 97th street (also part of the Subway Circuit) raise its top prices from $1 to $1.50, the Bronx Opera House quickly follows.
 This is the first permanent increase in ticket prices in 6 years but an expected one.
 Times Square theatres have titled their price scale to $2.50 and in some instances when the show is a hit, up to $3.50.
 Prices won't remain at $1.50 for long.
 October sees record Box Office numbers due higher prices.
 By the end of November 1919, Subway Circuit theaters are already considering raising their ticket prices to $2.
 The Riviera will again take the lead and make the price hike effective December 22.